-When the deficiencies are corrected, the Allegheny County Housing Authority will end the abatement the day the work has been called in to the Housing Inspector as being complete.
-This day will be the "passed date" subject to a subsequent re-inspection and verification of work completion.
+When the deficiencies are corrected, the Allegheny County Housing Authority will end the abatement the day the work has been called in to the Housing Inspector as being complete provided the Inspector gains entry into the unit upon re-inspection date.
+If the Inspector does not gain entry on the re-inspection date, the unit will be passed to the actual date the Inspector gains entry and the Landlord/Owner will not be back paid.
 Rent will be paid the first week of the next month.

 If repair work was performed and completed by a contractor the landlord must provide a copy of contractor's official invoice with a date of completion prior to the abatement date.